The Natural Stuff

-The European Commission banned stevia in 1991 when a study showed that steviol, a breakdown product from stevioside and rebaudiaside, may cause mutations in the presence of a liver extract of pre-treated rats.
-Unfortunately the researchers in the study appear to have mishandled data so badly that even water might appear mutagenic.
+The European Commission banned stevia in 1991 when a study showed that steviol, a breakdown product from stevioside and rebaudioside, may cause mutations in the presence of a liver extract of pre-treated rats.
+Unfortunately, the researchers in the study appear to have mishandled data so badly that even water might appear mutagenic.

 The European Commission, in a 1999 review of stevia said, "No appropriate data were presented to enable the safety of the commercial plant product to be evaluated."
 Until the European Commission got more data, stevia was banned from use in food in the European Union.

 Interestingly, it wasn't rigorous testing that finally got Stevia approved.
 It was years of lobbying by the International Stevia Council.
 The European Commission gave formal approval that stevia may be sold and added to foods in the European Union as of December 2, 2011.